nipun24/semantic-search-stackoverflow/README.md

-# stackoverflow-search-optimization
+# StackOverflow-Search-Optimization
-Solution for the IBM Hackathon problem : __Identification of User Query on Stack Overflow Using Semantic Search__
+Solution for the IBMHackChallenge problem : __Identification of User Query on Stack Overflow Using Semantic Search__
-### steps to run:
+### Steps To Run:
 1. Run `python ml_server.py` inside `/ml_backend` folder
 2. Then visit `localhost:5000` and search for questions.